nais/salsa-workshop/labs/lab-0/README.md

 Fork the workshop repository to your own GitHub account by clicking the "Fork" button in the top right corner of the repository page.

+> **Note**
+> Docker image names cannot contain uppercase letters.
+If your GitHub username contains uppercase letters
+> this may cause problems in subsequent labs.
+If this is the case you must manually replace occurrences of
+> `${{ github.repository }}` with an all-lowercase hardcoded version in your workflows.
+Ask for help if you get stuck!

 Go to your forked repository and enable GitHub Actions:

 ```